Study collection

 Results:

-- Skin moisture: Significant increase after 2–8 weeks in both HA groups, across all skin types and age groups (p < 0.05)
+- Skin moisture: significant increase after 2–8 weeks in both HA groups, across all skin types and age groups (p < 0.05)

-- Skin tone (ITA^o): Improved values after 4–8 weeks in both treatment groups (p < 0.05)
+- Skin tone (ITA^o): improved values after 4–8 weeks in both verum groups (p < 0.05)

 - Placebo: no significant changes